danimedi/peru_conareme_resultados/data/README.md

-The data set was created with a "tidy data" approach.
+The data sets were created with a "tidy data" approach.
 Each row representing an observation for an individual in a given year, and each column representing a variable.

+`data_set_deidentified.csv` contains the final data but without the columns containing sensible information that could be used to identify the individuals.

+`data_set.csv`contains the final data with all the information but this is not publicly available.

 The variables (columns) available are: